 What are the chances of getting a job?

 Demand for food technologists is expected to continue as the number of positions will grow 3% a year until 2026, according to the Ministry of Business, Innovation and Employment.
 Demand is strongest for qualified food technologists with three to seven years' experience.

 However, the number of skilled, qualified food technologists is insufficient to meet demand.
 As a result, food technologist appears on Immigration New Zealand’s long-term skill shortage list.
 This means the Government is actively encouraging skilled food technologists from overseas to work in New Zealand.

-Strong prospects for graduates with food technology qualification and industry experience
+Strong prospects for graduates with process engineering knowledge and industry experience

 Types of employers varied